Brass

 Tuba-Euphonium

 The University of Kentucky Tuba-Euphonium Studio consists of students pursuing undergraduate and graduate degrees in music as well as talented non-majors throughout the university.
 The UK Tuba/Euphonium Studio was founded by Rex Conner, the first full-time Professor of Tuba and Euphonium at any university in the world, in the Fall of 1960.
-Professor Conner led the UK Tuba/Euphonium Studio from 1960 to 1980.
-Then from 1980 to 2018, Dr. Skip Gray led the studio.
-The studio is currently under the direction of Dr. Matt Hightower.
+Professor Conner led the UK Tuba/Euphonium Studio from 1960 to 1980, Dr. Skip Gray led the studio from 1980 to 2018, and Dr. Matt Hightower led the studio from 2018-2023.
+The studio is currently under the direction of Dr. Brandon Smith.

 Former members of the studio have included winners, finalists, and semifinalists of various competitive music festivals, including the Leonard Falcone International Euphonium and Tuba Competition, ITEC Tuba and Euphonium Solo Competitions, ITEC Tuba and Euphonium Quartet Competition, the ITEC Mock Orchestral Auditions, the SERTEC Tuba and Euphonium Solo Competition, the Potomac Music Festival Solo Contest, the Susan Slaughter International Solo Competition, the "Pershing's Own" National Collegiate Solo Competition, the Aspen Music Festival Concerto Competition, and the Yamaha Young Performing Artist Competition, among others.
 Alumni of the UK Tuba/Euphonium Studio hold major positions at colleges and universities across the country as well as in some of the world's leading musical ensembles.